 CSL courses are offered across the disciplines, and are available in every faculty.
 Almost 300 students received the CSL Citation when they graduated in June 2016, including every graduate in the Nursing, Public Relations, Information Design, and Child Studies programs.
 CSL is supported by the Academic Development Centre regarding curriculum design, research, and development of CSL designated courses.

-CSL courses, partnership development, and faculty support are coordinated by Victoria Calvert, the CSL Victoria Calvert through the Academic Development Centre (ADC).
+CSL courses, partnership development, and faculty support are coordinated by Christian Cook, through the Academic Development Centre (ADC).
 Learn more by visiting the Students, Faculty, Community Partner pages, or contact us through the Contact page.